diethardsteiner/diethardsteiner.github.io/_posts/2016-05-02-PDI-Data-Services.md

 -d percona:5.7
 ```

-> **Note**: Make sure to provide a port mapping when starting the container, so external clients (so clients on your host system) like PDI can connect to it.
+> **Note**: Make sure to provide a port mapping when starting the container, so external clients (so e.g. clients on your host system) like PDI can connect to it.

 To check if the port is correctly exposed, run this: